survivejs/react-book/manuscript/14_language_features.md

 ### Arrow Function Context

-There's a widely spread misconception about how the arrow functions scope or context works.
-Many books and blog posts states that the new ES6 arrow functions has a lexical scope, but the choking true is that arrow functions don't have `this` at all.
+Arrow functions are special in that they don't have `this` at all.
+Rather, `this` will point at the caller object scope.
+Consider the example below:

 ```javascript
 var obj = {